‘Same Same but Different’ Guide to Best Things to Do in Bangkok, Thailand.

 23 million people have visited Bangkok only in 2018.
 Bangkok is not only the capital of Thailand but the top destination in Thailand too.

 Some people love it, some people hate it.
 I adore it.
-I’ve been to Bangkok several times always looking forward to going back.
+I’ve been to Bangkok several times and I am always looking forward to going back to Bangkok.
 I am in love with Bangkok since the first day I have set my feet on the ground of Bangkok.

 Bangkok city is the crown of all cities in Thailand.
 Bangkok is a multi-layered cosmopolitan and multicultural city.
 Bangkok is home to 10 million people and a city that welcomes more than 22 million tourists a year.
 Not visiting Bangkok during the lifetime is a huge mistake.

 Unfortunately, a certain number of people in western countries have prejudices about Bangkok and Thailand.
 There is a stereotype about Bangkok famous for a certain type of hedonism.
 Sadly, people who don’t travel are inclined to stereotypes and prejudices.
 Therefore, I urge everyone to travel, to visit Bangkok and to visit Thailand.
 I hope my guide to the best things to do in Bangkok will make them book their first flight to Bangkok and tear down their prejudices.

 THIS POST MAY CONTAIN COMPENSATED LINKS.
 PLEASE READ MY DISCLAIMER FOR MORE INFO.

 STEPS AND TRAVEL RESOURCES FOR YOUR PERFECT TRIP

 2. Find and book your stay: Booking.com, HotelsCombined.com

 3. Get travel insurance (insure yourself against any accident, sickness, theft, and canceled flight): WorldNomads.com

 4. Find and book great guided day tours: GetYourGuide, Viator